perakasem/hlaa-ia/README.md

 # Math IA Algorithms

-***

-This repository housees numerical 2nd order differential equation solving algorithms used in the Mathematics IA.
+This repository contains numerical 2nd order differential equation solving algorithms used in the Mathematics IA.

+The following methods can be accessed in `~/src`:
+- Reverse Euler Method
+- Runge Kutta Method
+- Multistep Methods